tnhu/jsface/README.md

 Means constructor Options is executed 1000 times in 3ms, setOptions is executed 1000 times in 4ms.

-Please note that jsface.profiling() writes profiling data to given repository.
+Please note that jsface.profiling() writes profiling data to the given repository.
 It does not render the data for you on browsers.
-This ensures jsface to work on both server and client side JavaScript.

 ## Some more thing